Is dairy protein good for you?

 While overall protein and amino acid content are both good to consider, looking at the bioavailability of protein (how well it can be digested and absorbed in the body) is equally important when considering protein quality.
 Protein quality is measured by looking at the essential amino acid content of a protein combined with the digestibility of these amino acids, and comparing this to a ‘reference protein’.
 When compared to the reference protein, dairy protein ranks higher, whereas soy tends to be ‘on par’ and other plant based proteins rank lower.

 So while dairy may not be the first food source you think of when it comes to protein, in reality, dairy protein is full of essential amino acids, just waiting to be used by your body!
 Consuming a few high protein dairy foods throughout the course of the day is a great way to help you meet your protein needs for optimal health.
 Here are few ideas to incorporate more dairy protein into your day:

--Add Anchor Protein+ Milk to your breakfast cereal or into your morning coffee
+-Add Fernleaf Full Cream to your breakfast cereal or into your morning coffee

--Include Anchor Plain yoghurt with your fruit for morning tea
+-Include Fernleaf Plain Yogurt with your fruit for morning tea

--Reach for a few slices of Mainland Edam or Tasty cheese for a mid-afternoon snack
+-Reach for a few slices of Anchor Cheddar Cheese for a mid-afternoon snack